JAlcocerT/JAlcocerT/content/blog/entrep-link-for-artists.md

   {{< card link="https://jalcocert.github.io/JAlcocerT/portfolio-website-for-social-media/" title="Links with HUGO LYNX Theme" image="/blog_img/web/WebsSnapshots/Web_PortfolioLinks.png" subtitle="Collection of important Links on Github Pages" >}}
 {{< /cards >}}

+A Theme that [brings TinyCMS support and that i tried](https://jalcocert.github.io/JAlcocerT/gabemorris12-mechanism-project-setup/#tinacms) is: https://github.com/DBozhinovski/astro-theme-ltree

+> An Astro theme that replicates Linktree _and_ Linkinbio rolled in one.
+Optional TinaCMS on top.

 And recently I found about:

 * https://github.com/francosuarez-dev/artistree